BetterCodeHubTraining/sacon-tutorial/README.md

 # Practicum 2 - Architecture metrics analysis with Better Code Hub

+1. Go to GitHub.com (create an account if you don't have one already) and fork this repository:

-* Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
+1. Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.

 You'll then see your repos, and you can start an analysis clicking the ▶️ button.
 It will analyze the default branch.